 One of the questions I’m most frequently asked is, “How do I write a sympathy note?”
-Maybe the question we should be asking is "Do we need to write a note of sympathy?"
+Maybe the question you should be asking is: "Do I need to write a note of sympathy?"

 For example, the father of a dear friend died.
 My friend was out of town when I heard the news and I reached her by phone.
 We talked for half an hour and she shared that after a long illness, she’d made peace with her dad’s death.
 I called again and we spoke after the funeral.
 I invited her and her husband for dinner the night they returned home and she accepted.
-After speaking with her at length and extending my sympathy over a home-cooked meal, I felt it unnecessary to write a personal note of sympathy, and I didn’t.
+After speaking with her at length and extending my sympathy over a home-cooked meal, it felt unnecessary to write a personal condolence note, and I didn’t.

-I don’t use a blanket approach when it comes to sympathy.
-Each loss is unique and I make a personal decision on how best to support my friends and loved ones.
+I don’t suggest a blanket approach when it comes to sympathy.
+Each loss is unique and it's appropriate to make a personal decision on how best to support friends and loved ones.
 While I believe it’s always appropriate to write a note of sympathy, there are times when our actions are an expression of our condolences and writing a note isn’t necessary.